cncf/toc/tags/contributor-strategy.md

   now, challenges, gaps)

 #### Out of scope
-* The day to day operations of CNCF TAGs, Kubernetes TAGs, or any community group of CNCF or its respective projects of any graduation level.
+* The day to day operations of CNCF TAGs, Kubernetes SIGs, or any community group of CNCF or its respective projects of any graduation level.
 * The creation and approval of CNCF TAGs or other community groups; we will offer advice but the responsibility lies on the TOC for those matters.